MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

 1. Select **Refresh** on the **Microsoft Sentinel | Data connectors** tile and the number 1 will show in the **Connected** count.

-    >**Note**: The Azure AD data connector may take a few minutes to show in the active count.
+   **Note** - The Azure AD data connector may take a few minutes to show in the active count.

 #### Task 3 - Run Kusto query on User activity